nunoi/nunoi.github.io/strategy/gt.md

 ## The Series

 Graviteam Tactics series includes three different games, each with their set of DLC, although GT:OS and GT Mius Front share a couple similar DLCs that have been ported from OS to Mius.

+While GT series focuses on the eastern front, both GT:OS and GT:MF have a few DLCs that take place in more recent settings in Afghanistan (1979), China (1969)  or Angola (1988).
+Additionally Tank Warfare is entirely dedicated to the Tunisian Campaign in WW2.

 ### Operation Star